Gut Health and Strokes

 Brichacek and partner Candice Brown’s team compared the microbiome in animals that suffered an induced stroke to those that did not.
 The microbiome was reviewed on the 3rd, 14th, and 28th days following the stroke, coupled with microscopic disparities in the intestine.
 (1)

 Bifidobacteriaceae was less prominent in post-stroke models at the 14 and 28-day markers.
 These bacteria are the ingredient in yogurt and probiotics, almost universally recognized as a supporter of digestive health.
 Interestingly, it might also be related to improved outcomes in stroke patients.
 There was also more prominence in the Helicobacteraceae 28 days post-stroke and six times higher ratios of Firmicutes-to-Bacteriodetes 14 days post-stroke.
-This is particularly notable as high Firmicutes-to-Bacteriodetes ratios are linked to inflammation, diabetes, and obesity.
+It is particularly notable as high Firmicutes-to-Bacteriodetes ratios are linked to inflammation, diabetes, and obesity.
 (1)

 Gut Health and Strokes Intestinal Abnormalities